gholmes829/Jmp/README.md

 # Jmp

 ## Description
 Have you ever used the `cd` command?
-You'll never touch that outdated thing again once you try `jmp`.
+You'll never touch that outdated thing again when you try `jmp`.
 Navigate your filesystem with unprecedented speed, agility, and dexterity **NEVER** seen before.
+Become a truly **unstoppable** force on the command line.

 Given a set of regular expressions, `jmp` will intelligently search through your files and `cd` you into your intended directory.
 Instead of `cd /Users/gholmes/Projects/Diviner/core/` (what a waste of time and energy, am I right?), just input `jmp D c` to achieve the exact same results.
 Arguments can be regular expressions and can "guide" the search to a final prediction.